-To get involved in the local community, CSSS is the place to go!
-Over 200 students volunteer weekly in the Carlisle community through our programs and over 100 get involved in one of our service trips each year.
-In 2015-16, Dickinson students completed over 50,000 hours of volunteer community service.
-To check out what happened last year, see the 2015-16 Year End Review.
+Each year, over 200 students volunteer weekly in the Carlisle community through our programs with more than 20 community partners.
+Many more students engage in single-day service opportunities and over 100 participate in one of our Service Trips each year.
+In 2016-17, students completed more than 30,000 hours of community service!
+To check out what we did last year, see the 2016-17 Year In Review.